 - Free Third Thursday & Downtown Artwalk at 1911 Pacific Ave

-On that same Third Thursday you can walk from one place to another in the museum district where the local museums will offer free or discounted admission.
-Every Saturday you can meet at the Museum of Glass store as the staff there takes groups along the Thea Foss Waterway and fill you in on the art and architecture in your area.
+Every Saturday you can meet at the Museum of Glass store as the staff there takes groups along the Thea Foss Waterway and fills you in on the art and architecture in town.

 Sculptures & Statues